 Reward programs make discounting valuable instead of deadly

 The best part about each of these discounting methods is that they can all be easily managed with the use of a rewards program.
-With the right tools you can offer rewards that impact your long-term revenue by using them to foster a brand community built on the loyal and repeat customers that enable sustainable growth.
+With the right tool, you can offer rewards that impact your long-term revenue by using them to foster a brand community built on loyal and repeat customers that enable sustainable growth.

 A rewards program also gives you the option of using points as a purchase incentive.
 By issuing points to your community members, you’re able to elevate every single purchase and give them the opportunity to redeem them for the rewards that they find valuable.
 These rewards can be transactional or experiential, expanding your brand’s breadth of value and reaffirming your customers’ decisions to continue to shop with you.